-Thanks to its severe climate and terrain, Norfolk is one of the best-preserved villages in the Northeast.
+Thanks to its severe climate and terrain, Norfolk has resisted development and stands as one of the best-preserved villages in the Northeast.
 Notable industrialists have been summering here for two centuries, and many enormous homesteads still exist.
-The striking town green, at the junction of Route 272 and U.S. 44, has a fountain designed by Augustus Saint-Gaudens and executed by Stanford White at its southern corner.
+The striking town green, at the junction of Route 272 and U.S. 44, has a fountain designed by Augustus Saint-Gaudens (executed by Stanford White) at its southern corner.
 It stands as a memorial to Joseph Battell, who turned Norfolk into a major trading center.